-1 In the Canadian survey, the senior management of firms were read a simple statement in non-technical language that represented each sticky-price theory, and then were asked, "Does this statement apply to your firm?"
-For the first six theories, firms had to answer Yes, very important, fairly important, or slightly important, or No, unimportant.
+&lt;sup>1 In the Canadian survey, the senior management of firms were read a simple statement in non-technical language that represented each sticky-price theory, and then were asked, "Does this statement apply to your firm?"
+For the first six theories, firms had to answer Yes (very important, fairly important, or slightly important), or No (unimportant).
 For the remaining five theories, firms simply answered important or unimportant (Amirault, Kwan, and Wilkinson 2006).
 Because of the differences in allowable responses, in section 5 we estimate a series of both ordered probit and probit models.
 For reporting purposes, we divide these theories into two groups (see sections 3 and 5).
 Note that the answers were not mutually exclusive.

-The first theory, known as the sticky-information theory, suggests that prices adjust to economic shocks with some lag because the information used to review (and ultimately change) prices is available infrequently.
-The second and third theories, coordination failure theory on price decline and coordination failure theory on price increase, respectively, suggest that firms will delay price adjustments (downward or upward) because they fear that, by initiating a price change, they would initiate a price war or reduce market share (Clower 1965; Cooper and John 1988; Ball and Romer 1991).
+decline and coordination failure theory on price increase, respectively, suggest that firms delay price adjustments (downward or upward) because they fear that, by initiating a price change, they would initiate a price war or reduce market share (Clower 1965; Cooper and John 1988; Ball and Romer 1991).
 The fourth theory, cost-based pricing, suggests that prices are determined mainly by production costs and that delays in cost-push inflation in the multi-stage production processes generate aggregate price-level inertia (Gordon 1981; Blanchard 1983).
-The fifth and sixth theories are the explicit and implicit contract theories, respectively, which suggest that formal or informal contracts set between buyers and sellers can fix nominal prices over some horizon (Okun 1981).
+The fifth and sixth theories are the explicit and implicit contract theories, respectively, which suggest that formal or informal contracts between buyers and sellers can fix nominal prices over some horizon (Okun 1981).
 Generally, buyers and sellers sign contracts to gain certainty, limit risk, and lower search costs that result in price stickiness.
-The seventh theory is the menu costs theory, which suggests that firms will delay price adjustment because there is a non-negligible fixed cost for changing prices (Barro 1972).2 The eighth theory, the non-price competition theory, argues that market clearing may take place because of factors other than prices, such as delivery time, quality, and warranty (Carlton 1989).
+The seventh theory is the menu costs theory, which suggests that firms delay price adjustment because there is a non-negligible fixed cost for changing prices (Barro 1972).
+The eighth theory, the non-price competition theory, argues that market clearing may take place because of factors other than prices, such as delivery time, quality, and warranty (Carlton 1989).
+In other words, the quality of the product changes while the sticker price is unchanged which gives the allusion of sticky prices.

 The ninth, tenth and eleventh theories are evaluated only in the Canadian price-setting survey.
-The ninth theory is the factor stability theory, which suggests that prices do not need to change more often because the firm considers the factors that determine prices to be relatively stable (Amirault, Kwan, and Wilkinson 2006).
+The ninth theory is the factor stability theory.
+This concept, which is technically not a 'sticky price theory', suggests that prices do not need to change more often because the firm considers the factors that determine prices to be relatively stable (Amirault, Kwan, and Wilkinson 2006).
 The tenth theory, the low-inflation theory, argues that firms adjust their prices less frequently because a low, stable, and predictable inflation environment makes real price adjustments more noticeable to customers (Engel 1993; Amirault, Kwan, and Wilkinson 2006).
 The eleventh theory is the customer relations theory, which suggests that firms do not respond to cost and demand shocks because of their concern for customer relations (Okun 1981; Rotemberg 2002, 2004).

-2 Blinder et al. (1998) add the idea of the time and effort required to collect information.
+&lt;sup>2 Blinder et al. (1998) add the idea of the time and effort required to collect information.
 Amirault, Kwan, and Wilkinson (2006) and Fabiani et al. (2005) use the traditional definition of the theory.
 Wolman (2000) gives an excellent literature review of this theory.